Lion Air Flight 610: Response

 On 29 October, Indonesia's Transportation Ministry ordered all of the country's airlines to conduct emergency inspections on their 737 MAX 8 aircraft.
-The ministry would also launch a special audit on Lion Air to see if there were any problems with its management system.
+The ministry also launched a special audit on Lion Air to see if any problems existed with its management system.
 The Transportation Ministry announced that all Indonesian Boeing 737 MAX 8 aircraft were airworthy and were allowed to resume normal operations on 31 October.

-A Basarnas spokesperson confirmed to reporters that the aircraft had crashed; Muhammad Syaugi, head of Basarnas, later confirmed that there had been casualties, without specifying a number.
+A Basarnas spokesperson confirmed to reporters that the aircraft had crashed; Muhammad Syaugi, head of Basarnas, later confirmed that casualties had occurred, without specifying a number.

 The Transportation Ministry set up crisis centres in Jakarta and Pangkal Pinang.
 Lion Air offered free flights for the families of the victims to Jakarta.
 On 30 October, more than 90 relatives were flown to Jakarta for the identification of the victims.
-CEO of Lion Air Edward Sirait stated that accommodation had been provided for the relatives, and later added that relatives should go to Halim Perdanakusuma International Airport for further information.
-The Indonesian National Police announced that a trauma healing team would be provided for the relatives of the victims.
+Chairman of Lion Air Edward Sirait stated that accommodation had been provided for the relatives, and later added that relatives should go to Halim Perdanakusuma International Airport for further information.
+The Indonesian National Police announced that a trauma-healing team would be provided for the relatives of the victims.

-Indonesia's People's Representative Council announced on 29 October that they would examine the Standard Operating Procedure of Lion Air and the airworthiness of the aircraft.
+Indonesia's People's Representative Council announced on 29 October that they would examine the standard operating procedures of Lion Air and the airworthiness of the aircraft.
 They would also examine the health history of the crew of Flight 610.
-The Speaker of the People's Representative Council, Bambang Soesatyo, later asked the government to enforce stricter rules for the aviation industry and to audit every airliner in the country.
+The speaker of the People's Representative Council, Bambang Soesatyo, later asked the government to enforce stricter rules for the aviation industry and to audit every airliner in the country.
 On 1 November, Indonesian Minister of Transportation Budi Karya Sumadi announced that the government would evaluate every low-cost carrier in Indonesia.